collapsed-stacks/atheism/questions/1671/how-would-we-define-atheism-without-using-the-word-god.md

 - posted by: [Ustice](https://stackexchange.com/users/-1/541-ustice) on 2010-12-29
 - score: 0

-<p>An atheist believes that the universe began though some natural process, and that the lives of humans are not observed, dictated, or influenced by any intelligent non-human entity(s).
-Further beliefs may include <a href="http://en.wikipedia.org/wiki/Moral_relativism" rel="nofollow">moral relativism</a>, <a href="http://en.wikipedia.org/wiki/Metaphysical_naturalism" rel="nofollow">metaphysical naturalism</a>, and a non-predestined world-view.
-While many atheists follow rationalist and scientific philosophies, that is not true for all.</p>
+An atheist believes that the universe began though some natural process, and that the lives of humans are not observed, dictated, or influenced by any intelligent non-human entity(s).
+Further beliefs may include <a href="http://en.wikipedia.org/wiki/Moral_relativism">moral relativism</a>, <a href="http://en.wikipedia.org/wiki/Metaphysical_naturalism">metaphysical naturalism</a>, and a non-predestined world-view.
+While many atheists follow rationalist and scientific philosophies, that is not true for all.

 ## Answer 1688